Cadogy/Cadogy_Site_2025/README.md

 ## About Cadogy Agency

 A modern, responsive, and feature-rich web application for Cadogy Agency built with Next.js 14+, TypeScript, and a headless WordPress CMS integration.
+The platform includes comprehensive user authentication, email verification, API management, and a rich interactive UI experience.

 ## Features